 Andy cracked a sadistic smile and began to raise his hand, only for his smile to fade to terror as Gibson quickly switched his aim toward the other young man.
 “What the fuck?”
 Gibson whispered.

 To Roderigo’s right, a store shelf came crashing down, and a flash of steel whipped by Gibson’s head, barely missing him.
 The chief fell, quickly adjusting his aim in the direction of the attack.
-A figure pressed the tip of his saber against Gibson’s throat, forcing him to drop his gun.
+A figure pressed the tip of a saber against Gibson’s throat, forcing him to drop his gun.

 “Roderigo, what the hell is going on?”